 At six A.M., the POWs had reveille and “bongo,” or count, at 6:15, in detachments of 100 men.
 After this came breakfast which was a fishhead soup with rice.
 After breakfast, there was a second count of all POWs, which included both healthy and sick, before the POWs marched a mile and a half to the airfield.
 After arriving at the airfield, the POWs were counted again.
 They next went to a tool shed and received their tools before being counted again.
 At the end of the workday, the POWs were counted again before marching back to the school.
 When they arrived back at the school, the POWs were counted again, before they rushed to the showers.
 There were only six showers and toilets for over 500 POWs.
-They finally were fed dinner, another meal of fish and rice and afterward counted one final time, before the lights were turned off at 9:00 P.M.
+They finally were fed dinner, another meal of fish and rice, and afterward counted one final time, before the lights were turned off at 9:00 P.M.

 The brutality shown to the POWs was severe.
 The first Japanese commander of the camp, a Lt.
 Moto, was called the “White Angel” because he wore a spotless naval uniform.
 He was the commander of the camp for slightly over thirteen months.
 One day a POW collapsed while working on the runway.
 Moto was told about the man and came out and ordered him to get up.
 When he couldn’t four other Americans were made to carry the man back to the Pasay School.

 At the school, the Japanese guards gave the man a shower and straightened his clothes as much as possible.
 Meanwhile, the other Americans were ordered back to the school.
 As they stood there, the White Angel ordered an American captain to follow him behind the school.
 The POW was marched behind the school and the other Americans heard two shots.
 The American officer told the men that the POW had said, “Tell them I went down smiling.”
 The White Angel shot the POW as the man smiled at him.
 After the man fell to the ground, the White Angel shot him a second time.
 The American captain told the other Americans what had happened.
-The White Angel told them that this was what going to happen to anyone who would not work for the Japanese Empire.
+The White Angel told them that this was what was going to happen to anyone who would not work for the Japanese Empire.

 The White Angel was transferred and the second commanding officer of the detail was known as “the Wolf,” who was a civilian that wore a Japanese Naval Uniform.
 Each morning, he would come to the POW barracks and select those POWs who looked the sickest and made them line up.
 The men were made to put one leg on each side of a trench and then do 50 push-ups.
 If a man’s arms gave out and he touched the ground, he was beaten with pick handles.

 On another occasion, a POW collapsed on the runway.
 The Wolf had the man taken back to the barracks.
 When the Wolf came to the barracks that evening and the man was still unconscious, he banged the man’s head into the concrete floor and kicked him in the head.
 He next took the man to the shower and drowned him in the basin.
 A third POW who had tried to walk away from the detail told the guards to shoot him, but the guards took him back to school and strung him up by his thumbs outside the doorway.
 After doing this, they placed a bottle of beer and a sandwich in front of him.
 He was dead by evening.

 The remains of the POWs who had died on the detail were brought to Bilibid Prison in wooden boxes.
 The Japanese had death certificates, with the causes of death and signed by an American doctor, sent with the boxes.
 The Americans from the detail, who accompanied the boxes, would not tell the POWs, at Bilibid, what was happening on the detail.
 It was only when the sick, from the detail, began to arrive at Bilibid that they learned what the detail was like.
 The POWs sent to Bilibid, from the detail, were sent there to die so their deaths would look better when they were reported to the International Red Cross.